 Criterion 4.5.
 The Organization, through engagement with local communities, shall take action to identify, avoid and mitigate significant negative social, environmental and economic impacts of its management activities on affected communities.
 The action taken shall be proportionate to the scale, intensity and risk of those activities and negative impacts.
-(C4.4 P&C V4)

 Indicator 4.5.1.
-Through culturally appropriate engagement with local communities, measures are implemented to identify, avoid and mitigate significant negative social, environmental and economic impacts of management activities.
+Through culturally appropriate engagement with local communities, measures are implemented to identify, avoid and mitigate significant negative social, environmental and economic impacts of management activities, including impacts on non-timber forest products.

+- 1) Documents:

-a) Records of engagement,
+- a) Records of engagement,

-b) Reports detailing social, environmental and economic impacts, c) Management prescriptions, and
+- b) Reports detailing social, environmental and economic impacts,

+- c) Management prescriptions, and

-2) Interviews: Affected local communities for evidence of satisfactory engagement and implementation of measures.
+- 2) Interviews: Affected local communities for evidence of satisfactory engagement and implementation of measures.